 The vehicle owner can dispute a PCN at three stages.

 - Formal representation - by making a 'formal representation' once the Notice to Owner (NtO) has been served.

 - Appeal - If a formal representation is rejected, you can appeal to the independent parking adjudicator at Traffic Penalty Tribunal.

-- If you wish to make an informal challenge, you can do this online within 28 days of the date of the PCN by clicking the following link: Challenge a PCN Online
+- If you wish to make an informal challenge, you can do this online within 28 days of the date of the PCN: Challenge a PCN Online

 - Informal challenges can also be made by sending us a letter within 28 days of the date of the PCN to Coventry City Council, Parking Services, P.O Box 3943, Coventry, CV1 9AF.
 You will need to include your PCN number, your vehicle registration number and your address if you challenge by letter.

 - If we accept your challenge you will not be required to pay the PCN and we will write to you to confirm this.

 - If your informal challenge is received within 14 days of the PCN being served the penalty charge will be held at £25 or £35 until the challenge has been considered.
 If your challenge is unsuccessful you will be notified by letter and (i) you will then be given a further 14 days in which to pay the penalty charge at the reduced amount of £25 or £35, or (ii) you can proceed to the next stage of the formal appeal process.